donald-reducto/rolmOCR-blog/RolmOCR.md

   <img src="assets/test_1.jpg" style="width:800px;" />
 </p>

 In this case, RolmOCR is able to correctly extract the information from this low-contrast image, while olmOCR does not capture any of the information.
-This is likely due to the base model’s reliance on metadata in its training set - there is none available for this image, in this case.
+This is likely due to a combination of QWen2.5VL's increased capability, and olmOCR's usage on metadata in its training set - there is none available for this image, in this case.

 ### Example 3: Academic Paper